KarlClinckspoor/UnderworldRandomizer/Zoning/Notes.md

 Status: **Mapping out level finished**. **Needs to map "leaks" to lvl2**. **Needs revision**.

+### Zone 53 starting area

+Turns out I completely missed the lock to the shrine of the silver sapling.
+So now I'm shoehorning in this area number.

+Connected to:
+* [Zone 2](#zone-2-main-level-1-areas).
+Door to sapling room, ID1, door to corridor, ID1.
+* [Zone 10](#zone-10-close-to-outcasts).
+Door near bragit, ID1.

+Keys found:

+* ID1 (in backpack close to bragit)

 ### Zone 2: main Level 1 areas

-Status: **Unfinished!** need to populate lvl2.
-If I go from the backside, can I get the door with the lever open?

 Key IDs found:
-* ID1 (in backpack close to bragit)
 * ID2 (1 on SE, close to acid slug, another on spiral stairs close to access to lvl2, NW)

 Connected to:
+* [Zone 53](#zone-53-starting-area), door to silver sapling  room, ID1, door to corridor, ID1.
 * [Zone 3](#zone-3-gray-goblin-area), gray goblin area, by gray goblin doorman (Eb).
 Unbreakable portcullis.
 * **Lvl 2, coords X 35 Y 20** (access in alcove, jumping gap SW of central pillar).
 Ultimately zone 2 wraps around to this area so, despite the lock with key ID2, it can be circumvented.
 * **Lvl 2, coords X 7  Y 38** (spiral staircase, NWW of central pillar)